Lapin0t/phd-manuscript/main/07_nf_bisim.typ

     nf.nf2ogs th s := nf.nf2ogsA th s th [] $
 ] <def-nf-to-ogs>

-We can now show that the OGS interpretation can be factorized through the NF interpretation.
+We can now show that the OGS interpretation can be factorised through the NF interpretation.
 However, because the coinductive call of $nf.nf2ogsP$ is below a call to the strategy renaming, renamings will creep up during the bisimulation proof.
 For this reason we first need to prove an up-to-renaming